ContractAutomataProject/ContractAutomataApp/README.md

  orchestration or choreography of a composition of services, and with extensions to modalities (MSCA) and product lines (FMCA).

-The tool is undergoing a refactoring in Java 8 and redesigning.
-At the time of writing, the package contractAutomata is almost totally rewritten in Java 8.

 <h2>Usage</h2>
+This is the GUI application.
-The tool has been developed using Eclipse and tested on Windows machines.
+It has been developed using Eclipse and tested on Windows machines.
-The GUI application is based on mxGraph and allows to visualize the automata, edit them, and use the main operations.
+The GUI is based on the GraphEditor of mxGraph and allows to visualize the automata, edit them, and use the main operations.

 The main application is in the file App.java, under com.mxgraph.examples.swing.editor package.
 A precompiled App.jar file is available in the root of the project.